Consensys/mythx-docs/docs/source/main/mythx-for-developers.rst

 :ref:`VSCode Solidity Extension`, you can use the same libraries that we use.

 A thin wrapper around the MythX API is called `armlet`.
-We are also working on a more beefy software development kit for Javascript called `mythx-js-sdk`.
+We are also working on a more beefy software development kit for JavaScript called `mythx-js-sdk`.

 .. toctree::
     :maxdepth: 1